 6.1.2.4.3 PC5 unicast link release procedure accepted by the target UE

-Upon receiving a DIRECT LINK RELEASE REQUEST message, the target UE shall stop timer T5001, timer T5002, timer T5003, T5004 and T5005 for this PC5 unicast link, if any of those timers is running, and abort any other ongoing PC5 signalling protocol procedures on this link.
+Upon receiving a DIRECT LINK RELEASE REQUEST message, the target UE shall stop all running timers for this PC5 unicast link and abort any other ongoing PC5 signalling protocol procedures on this PC5 unicast link.
 The target UE shall respond with a DIRECT LINK RELEASE ACCEPT message.
 The target UE shall include the new LSB of KNRP ID in the DIRECT LINK RELEASE ACCEPT message.
 After the message is sent, the target UE shall release the PC5 unicast link by performing the following behaviors:

 a) inform the lower layer along with the PC5 link identifier that the PC5 unicast link has been released; and